A Voice for Mary

 “I really love to sing when I’m in church, even though I don’t have a great voice,” she said.
 “Now it’s great because I can sing in church.
 Like St. Augustine said, ‘When you sing in church, you pray twice.’”

 And not long after that, Macarena delivered a beautiful baby girl they named Costanza.
-Eventually, the young couple would have a son they named Filippo.
+Eventually, the young couple would have a son, Filippo.

-When her son and daughter-in-law relocated to the United States, Dr. Monica joined them and discovered The Miraculous Medal Shrine in Philadelphia.
+When her son and daughter-in-law relocated to the United States, Dr. Monica joined them and discovered The Basilica Shrine of Our Lady of the Miraculous Medal in Philadelphia.
 Witnessing the Shrine first-hand has inspired her to start a visitation program in her new home parish in New York City, where volunteers bring a miniature Shrine to the home-bound faithful.